-DCA is committed to providing a full range of housing options for persons with disabilities.
-DCA identifies both integrated and congregate housing as important healthy living options for persons with disabilities and seeks to allow persons with disabilities to choose what type of housing they prefer.
-Historically, a majority of the Georgia housing credit resources financing supportive housing for persons with disabilities have supported congregate housing development.
-Therefore, DCA's commitment to providing a full range of housing options requires focusing resources to develop supportive housing for persons with disabilities in integrated settings.
+DCA is committed to providing a full range of housing options for Persons with Disabilities.
+DCA identifies both Integrated and congregate housing as important healthy living options for Persons with Disabilities and seeks to allow Persons with Disabilities to choose what type of housing they prefer.
+Historically, a majority of the Georgia housing credit resources financing supportive housing for Persons with Disabilities have supported congregate housing development.
+Therefore, DCA's commitment to providing a full range of housing options requires focusing resources to develop supportive housing for Persons with Disabilities in an Integrated Setting.